Interview – Cathy Podewell

 Cathy Podewell – I 100% agree with you.
 The people who come to these conventions are clearly passionate fans and love the genre.
 Everything has just been so much fun.
 I tell a story, two things happened.
 One, around 8 years ago, I had no idea about what happened with Night of the Demons.
 I had no idea the first film was still getting played or there were 2 sequels and a remake.

 I found out because I would go to a particular grocery store and one of the clerks I noticed was looking at me.
-I wasn’t even thinking for acting, but one day he comes up to me and says, “Your Cathy Podewell.”
+I wasn’t even thinking about acting, but one day he came up to me and said, “You’re Cathy Podewell.”
 I said, “How do you know that?”
 He said, “From ‘Night of the Demons’.”
 I just said, “What!
 Night of the Demons?
 You are too young, you weren’t even born!”
 He told me “No, it’s a cult classic.”

 CBS